 Investment in clean energy technology

-The Australian Government also supports clean energy innovation across the spectrum of research and development, demonstration and deployment.
+The government also supports clean energy innovation across the spectrum of research and development, demonstration and deployment.

 Mission Innovation is a global initiative to accelerate breakthroughs in clean energy technology innovation.
-Along with other Mission Innovation members, Australia has pledged to double government clean energy research and development expenditure on 2015 levels by 2020 while encouraging greater levels of private sector investment in transformative clean energy technologies.
+Along with other Mission Innovation members, Australia has pledged to double government clean energy research and development expenditure on 2015 levels by by financial year 2020-21 while encouraging greater levels of private sector investment in transformative clean energy technologies.

-Australia nominated a Mission Innovation baseline of $108 million, based on the 2015 figures for combined research and development into focus areas including renewable energy, energy storage, fuel cells, smart grids, energy efficiency, nuclear, and carbon capture and storage.
+Australia nominated a Mission Innovation baseline of $108 million, based on the 2015-16 financial year figures for combined research and development into focus areas including renewable energy, energy storage, hydrogen and fuel cells, smart grids, energy efficiency, nuclear, and carbon capture and storage.

 In Australia, research and development grants are provided by the Australian Renewable Energy Agency (ARENA), the Australian Research Council and the CSIRO.
 Financing for emerging technology is provided by the Clean Energy Innovation Fund.
 Projects near commercial deployment can access debt and equity from the Clean Energy Finance Corporation (CEFC).